Mintbase/Grants-Program/applications/InvArch.md

 applications that help promote a more decentralized global economy, and comes with past experience developing and scaling such applications.
 He brings direct experience developing applications for the Substrate ecosystem and as a Polkadot ecosystem contributor dedicated to building the future. 🧠

 * [Danny Salman](https://github.com/DannyS03) comes with 3 years of solid experience as a developer, utilizing languages like C, JavaScript, TypeScript, and Rust.
-Danny is also an educator at the Web3 Foundation.
+Danny is also an educator at the Mintbase.
 Danny is a blockchain enthusiast and educator with a background in computer engineering, who has a keen interest in blockchain infrastructure and interoperability, DeFi and NFTs.
 He leverages past experience in DevOps management and brings first-hand insights and experience as a software developer, Web3 educator and researcher.
 Danny is a Polkadot ecosystem contributor committed to a decentralized web. 🌐

 * [Kresna Sucandra](https://github.com/SHA888) is a dedicated programmer and Parity/Substrate enthusiast.
 Kusandra has been dedicated for the past year learning everything there is to know about the Web3 ecosystem.
 Kresna is a medical doctor turned programmer with a background in Substrate blockchain development focusing on multi-chain interoperability, DeFi, NFTs, and the Metaverse.
 He brings first-hand insights and experience as a former blockchain startup co-founder and developer with a history focusing on JavaScript and Rust programming.
 Kresna is a Polkadot ecosystem contributor who loves entrepreneurship. 🚀